Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS

-What does the cost of camp include?
+How much does CCE cost and what does the cost of camp include?

 Can I bring my cell phone to camp?
 What about tablets, smart watches and other electronics?

 We invite our campers and staff to “unplug” during camp, to keep our minds present and our focus on building community with each other.
 We encourage you to bring only those things that will help us connect with one another here at camp, and we hope that you’ll consider leaving your devices at home.
 If you do decide to bring a cell phone, we only allow limited access to it.
 We take it up at registration and keep it in folder with your name on it, and you may use them for a defined time during free time each afternoon.
 You’ll get full access to your cell phones at the end of camp on Saturday.

 I normally use my phone to take pictures.
 How can I take pics at camp?